planestepper/jarl/README.md

 ## Performance

-Non-scientific tests on a Windows machine using a debug build took a maximum of 1ms to calculate the delay float.
-The network performance was not measured extensively.
+Non-scientific tests on a Windows machine using a debug build took a maximum of 1μs to calculate the delay float.
+The network latency against loopback was ~232μs.

 JARL is not meant to be highly-available.
 It should also not be treated as a SPOF for an application, expecting to be ignored in the event of a malfunction.